 When you are completing the on-line or paper application, you will be asked, Please put the dollar amount (any amount except $0 is acceptable) you are able to invest in your camper’s experience (this does not include activity classes or canteen).
 To clarify, the scholarship award will not cover any camp “extras”- this includes things like paid activity classes (don’t worry- there are plenty of free activity classes available), canteen deposits, t-shirts, camp pictures and DVDs.
 The scholarship award can only be applied to the base fee for the session.

 Due to the high number of scholarship applicants, we are unable to provide full scholarships that cover 100% of the cost.
 We want to partner with you and our hope is to be able to make up the difference between what is feasible for you to pay and what camp costs.
-Any amount beyond $0 is acceptable for you to contribute.
+Any amount beyond the initial $50 per camper is acceptable for you to contribute.
 We truly want to know an honest estimation of what you can pay.

 No, Any camper can attend any week of camp, provided there is space available.
 However, the scholarship awards are typically based on the least expensive weeks of camp.
 You can still send your child to a more expensive week, but your portion responsible will be greater than if you went to the least expensive.